hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 * VAE, CVAE, β-VAE
   * β-VAE only changes the loss funcion of VAE, by adding `β` to KL loss
     * β > 1, it serves as a regularizer, which forces the latent codes disentangle further
+      * The implicit effect of β is to set tighter standard deviation, which forces the latent codes in the posterior distribution `Q(z|x)` to be independent
     * When β=1, it's CVAE, that's why CVAE is a special case of β-VAE
     * To determine the value of β needs some trial and error, there must be a careful balance between reconstruction error and regularization of latent code independence
 * [β-VAE, CVAE implementation][83]